16 million people visit Amsterdam each year for its tulips, cheese, windmills, and a notoriously open approach to everything.

 Removed from central Amsterdam’s tourist throngs, De Pijp is now a pastiche of cultures and nationalities.

-Once a diamond factory, this 19th-century red-brick building is now a luxury hotel with accents of Japanese modernism and Scandinavian design.
+- Best Luxury Hotel in De Pijp: Sir Albert Hotel – Once a diamond factory, this 19th-century red-brick building is now a luxury hotel with accents of Japanese Modernism and Scandinavian design.

 Things to see in De Pijp

-Albert Cuypmarkt: The granddaddy of Amsterdam street markets boasts 260+ stands selling fresh produce, fish, flowers, fabrics, clothing, accessories, and an array of trinkets you never knew you needed.
+Albert Cuyp market: The granddaddy of Amsterdam street markets boasts 260+ stands selling fresh produce, fish, flowers, fabrics, clothing, accessories, and an array of trinkets you never knew you needed.